-Field 6 Select One Option by Filling in the Corresponding Circle:

-C LEVEL ONE: Complaint to Supervisor • DISCRIMINATION C LEVEL TWO: Appeal to Next Level Supervisor ✓ Title IX & Title VII: submit form to Dean of Student Affairs C LEVEL THREE: Appeal to College President OR ✓ ADEA, ADA & Section 504: submit form to Director C LEVEL FOUR: Appeal to Board of Trustees (see Field 9 below) of Human Resources ✓ All other Discrimination: submit form to College President

-You may attach any relevant documents to this form.
+Field 4 Email Address: Field 5 Phone Number: Field 6 Select One Option by Filling in the Corresponding Circle: C LEVEL ONE: Complaint to Supervisor O DISCRIMINATION C LEVEL TWO: Appeal to Next Level Supervisor OR ✓ Title IX & Title VII: submit form to Dean of Student Affairs ✓ ADEA, ADA & Section 504: submit form to Director C LEVEL THREE: Appeal to College President C LEVEL FOUR: Appeal to Board of Trustees (see Field 9 below) of Human Resources ✓ All other Discrimination: submit form to College President You may attach any relevant documents to this form.
 You may also attach additional pages if the spaces provided below are insufficient.
 If you choose to attach additional pages, please write "see attached" in the space(s) below.
 Field 7 Complaint: Be specific (e.g., full names - including the name(s) of responsible person(s), date the alleged incident occurred, location(s), relevant rule(s) & regulation(s), etc.).
 The complaint must be in relation to an incident that has already occurred.
 Do not reference multiple employment-related matters or matters already addressed in a grievance you previously submitted.

-Field 8 Adverse Effect: Explain how the alleged action or issue adversely affected or interfered with an employmentrelated matter.
+Field 8 Adverse Effect : Explain how the alleged action n or issu e adversely affected or interfered with an employment- related matter.

-Field 9 Requested Relief: State the specific corrective action or relief you are requesting.
-The corrective action or requested relief must be within the authority of AC to grant and shall not include a request for another employee to be disciplined.

-Field 10 Names of Witnesses who have firsthand knowledge of the events being grieved:
+Field 9 Requested Relief : State the specific corrective action or relief requested relief must be within the authority of AC to grant and shall n not include a request for another employee to be disciplined.
+Field 10 Names of Witnesses who have firsthand knowledge of the e events being grieved: 11010 10 10 10 01 11 10 10 00 01 110 01 110 01 110 01 110 01 , , , , , , , , , , , , , , , , , , ,

-Field 11 Name of Representative:

-"Representative" means any person or organization designated by the employee to represent him/her in the complaint process that does not claim the right to strike.
-You may identify a representative when the complaint form is initially submitted or when submitting an appeal form upon receiving a response to a Level One, Level Two, or Level Three process.
-If you fail to identify a representative when this form is submitted at each level, a representative shall not be allowed to attend the corresponding conference or hearing.

-Field 12 Level Four: Appeal to the Board of Trustees - describe the alleged procedural irregularity in the administration of the College Policy on Employee Complaints/Grievance, or note alleged violation of College Policy below.

-• Irregularity in administration of Complaint Policy --

-Ο Violation of College Policy --- ----------- ---- --------- --------

-Note: If a Level Four appeal does not involve an allegation of a violation of Board Policy or an allegation of a procedural irregularity in the administration of the College Policy on Employee Complaints/Grievances, you may present the complaint at the Citizen Participation portion of a Board of Trustees meeting.
-SIGNATURE
+Field 11 Name of Representative: "Representative" means any person or organization designated by the emplo ovee to represent him/her in the complaint process that doe not claim the right to strike.
+You may identify a representative when the co appeal form upon receiving a response to a Level One, Level Two, or Level this form is submitted at each level, a representative shall not be allowed to • Field 12 Level Four: Appeal to the Board of Trustees - describe th ne alleged procedural irregularity in the administration of the College Policy on Employee Complaints/Grievance, or note a 7 · · · · · · · · · · · · · · · · · · · 8 9 O Irregularity in administration of Complaint Policy O Violation of College Policy Note: If a Level Four appeal does not involve an allegation of a procedural irregularity in the administration of the College Pol icy on Employee Complaints/Grievances, you may present the complaint at the Citizen Participation portion SIGNATURE SIGNATURE DATE PRINT NAME

-SIGNATURE

-DATE

-PRINT NAME

-DGBA (Exhibit)

-ADMINISTRATION USE ONLY

-Name of supervisor or administrator who received this form:

-Date complaint form received: \\\\\\.
-Did employee discuss complaint with you informally?
-(Y/N) \\\\\\

-Date of complaint conference or hearing: \\\\\ Date written response sent to employee: \\\\\ Supervisor/Administrator must retain (a) the original complaint form and any attachments, (b) all other documents submitted by the employee (Level One only), (c) the written response issued by the supervisor/administrator and any attachments, (d) all other documents relied upon by the supervisor/administrator in reaching the initial decision, and (e) any recordings of conferences.
+ADMINISTRATION USE ONLY Name of supervisor or administrator who received this form: Date complaint form received: Did employee discuss complaint with you informally?
+(Y/N) Date of complaint conference or hearing: Date written response sent to employee: Supervisor/Administrator must retain (a) the original complaint form and any attachments, (b) all other documents submitted by the employee (Level One only), (c) the written response issued by the supervisor/administrator and any attachments, (d) all other documents relied upon by the supervisor/administrator in reaching the initial decision, and (e) any recordings of conferences.